'Breaking Cycles-Building Opportunities'

 In my experience as a 1st, 2nd, and most recently fifth-grade teacher and literacy advocate, I have always viewed education through the lens of social justice, believing every child deserves to learn to read and reach their full potential.
 With the culmination of my Masters in Reading, Language, and Literacy, I have strengthened my knowledge of how children learn to read, the effective use of assessment data, and the urgency of high-quality, evidence-based instruction.
 Additionally, I gained various strategies for cultivating a culturally responsive, literacy-centered, engaging learning environment where every student feels motivated, validated, and supported.

-I created By the Letter Literacy Reading Lab because witnessing emerging readers' transform into proficient, confident, enthusiastic readers is a genuinely thrilling experience.
+I created By the Letter Literacy Reading Lab because I am committed to supporting students with their reading, language and literacy needs, and watching them transform into proficient, confident, enthusiastic readers.
 As an avid reader, I know the importance of literacy as it relates to personal growth, opportunity, equity, and success in school and life.
 With commitment, passion, and the creation of individualized programs and tools, students will develop the necessary skills for ongoing success.

 In addition to working directly with students and families, I have completed Open Court training, served as an AEMP teacher and as an off-site judge for the Future Educators of America Lesson Planning and Delivery Competition.
 I have facilitated the Los Angeles Unified School District's Second Step Empathy Training Program, presented on Love and Logic (positive parenting and teaching techniques), and participated in extensive training by the California Association for Bilingual Education in the use of effective strategies for English Language Learners'.
 I have experience administering diagnostic assessments and analyzing data to inform my teaching practice, allowing me to create targeted lesson plans and differentiated instructional resources.
 I create both digital and video early literacy content, and recently launched a resource website and an interactive Youtube channel, both aimed at parents/caregivers and early childhood educators to use with their children/students.